Duke of Lancaster's Regiment: Sports

-Regimental Structure
+Regimental structure

-The regiment is split into a 1st and 4th Battalion, and the Regimental Headquarters is located in Fulwood Barracks, Preston.
+The regiment is split into a 1st and 4th Battalion, with the Regimental Headquarters located in Fulwood Barracks, Preston.
 The 1st Battalion is a light role infantry battalion based in Chester.
-The 4th Battalion is the regiment's reserve battalion and is based across the regimental recruiting area, as part of 4th Infantry Brigade.
+The 4th Battalion is the regiment's reserve battalion and has its headquarters in Preston, with sub-units dispersed throughout its recruiting areas of Merseyside, Lancashire, Greater Manchester and Cumbria.
+Both battalions form part of the new 4th Light Brigade Combat Team, in the 1st (UK) Division.